jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

     (vii) will support climate change mitigation, including the reduction or removal of greenhouse gas emissions:
     (viii) will support climate change adaptation, reduce risks arising from natural hazards, or support recovery from events caused by natural hazards:
     (ix) will address significant environmental issues:
+    (ixa) will promote competition in the grocery industry:
     (x) is consistent with local or regional planning documents, including spatial strategies:
   (b) any other matters the Minister considers relevant.
 (3) Subsection (4) applies if—